bytefish/bytefish.de/blog/aspnetcore_rebac.md

 }
 ```

+And that's it for the Error Handling.

 #### Integration Tests with EntityFramework Core and a Database ####

 Generations of Software developers have learnt, that tests are important.
 And if you follow a Test-Driven Development approach
 you are probably trying to write as much Unit Tests as possible.
-I feel into the trap thinking, that everything needs an
+As a yound developer I fell into a trap, thinking everything
-`interface` and everything needs to be mocked.
+needs an `interface` and everything needs to be mocked.

 These days I think what really matters are Integration Tests.
-Is the data actually written to the database?
-Did EntityFramework
+Is the data I am writing *actually written to the real database*?
+Did
-Core translate the `IQueryable` correctly?
-Did it map the results correctly back and forth between a function and the
+EntityFramework Core translate the `IQueryable` *correctly*?
+Did it map the results correctly back and forth between the SQL function
-application?
+and the application?

-I think the easiest way to write Integration Tests with EntityFramework Core is to use something like the
+I think the easiest way to write Integration Tests with EntityFramework Core is to use something like the `TransactionalTestBase` from
-`TransactionalTestBase` from below.
-The idea is to start the Transaction in the setup for a test and to
-dispose it in the teardown, without a commit.
+below.
+The idea is to start the Transaction in the setup for a test and to dispose it in the teardown, without a commit.

 This leaves your database in a consistent state, with all changes being rolled back at the end of each test.